Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- Steer has had at least one RBI in 39.4% of his games this season (54 of 137), with more than one RBI 19 times (13.9%).
+- Steer has had at least one RBI in 39.1% of his games this season (54 of 138), with two or more RBI 19 times (13.8%).
 He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.